DacianGoina/cnn-pairing/README.md

 ## The Cantor Pairing function

-The **Cantor Pairing function** (Fig. 1) is a bijective transformation that maps two integer values into.
+The **Cantor Pairing function** (Fig. 1) is a bijective transformation that maps two integer values into one.
 Being a bijective function it provides a lossless and reversable transformation.

 ![Fig. 1: Cantor Pairing function](readme-imgs/pairing-function.png)